ckb-next/ckb-next/README.md

 --------

 The `/dev/input/ckb*/cmd` nodes accept input in the form of text commands.
 They may be written by any user.
 Commands should be given in the following format:
-`[serial] command1 [paramter1] [command2] [parameter2] [command3] [parameter3] ...`
+`[device <serial>] [mode <n>] command1 [paramter1] [command2] [parameter2] [command3] [parameter3] ...`

 In a terminal shell, you can do this with e.g. `echo foo > /dev/input/ckb1/cmd`.
 Programmatically, you can open and write them as regular files.
 When programming, you must append a newline character and flush the output before your command(s) will actually be read.

-The `serial` parameter, representing a keyboard's serial number, is required when issuing commands to `ckb0`.
+The `device` command, followed by the keyboard's serial number, is required when issuing commands to `ckb0`.
 It is unnecessary if writing to `ckb1` or any other path with an actual keyboard.
 If a keyboard with the given serial number isn't connected, the settings will be applied to that keyboard when it is plugged in.

+`mode` is an optional command specifying which mode to change the settings for (by default, the currently-selected mode is used).
+Modes 1 through 3 may be stored on the hardware, but additional modes may be added as well.
+Note that the hardware can only store RGB settings, not key bindings.

+The `switch` command may be used to switch the keyboard to a different mode.
+For instance, to switch the keyboard to mode 2, use `mode 2 switch`.

 LED commands
 ------------